Iterative Alignment Flows

-\begin{proof}[Proof of \autoref{thm:barycenter-equivalence}] First, let us denote $\nu \triangleq T^*_{j\sharp}\mu_j$ for any $j$ since they are all equal because of the pushforward condition (at this point we do not assume anything about $\nu$).
-We can prove that $T_j^*$ is the optimal Monge map (which is unique for quadratic cost) from $\mu_j$ to $\nu$ for all $j$, i.e., $T_j^* = T^*_{j\to\nu}$, via contradiction.
-Suppose $T^* \neq T^*_{j\to\nu}$, then $T^*$ could be replaced by the optimal Monge map and the minimum value could be reduced---which is a contradiction to the optimality of $T^*$.
-Given this fact and Brenier's theorem \citep[Theorem 2.1]{peyre2019computational} on the equivalence between the Kantorovich and the Monge map problems, we can now transform our original objective at the optimum $T_j^*$ to the Kantorovich barycenter objective from \autoref{def:wasserstein-barycenter} at its optimum:
+\begin{proof}[Proof of \autoref{thm:barycenter-equivalence}] First, let us denote $\pbary \triangleq P_{T^*_\class(X_\class)}$ for any $\class$ since they are all equal because of the pushforward condition (at this point we do not assume anything about $\pbary$).
+We can prove that $T_\class^*$ is the optimal Monge map (which is unique for quadratic cost) from $P_{X_\class}$ to $\pbary$ for all $\class$, i.e., $T_\class^* = T^*_{\class\to\bary}$, via contradiction.
+Suppose $T^* \neq T^*_{\class\to\bary}$, then $T^*$ could be replaced by the optimal Monge map and the minimum value could be reduced---which is a contradiction to the optimality of $T^*$.
+Given this fact and Brenier's theorem \citep[Theorem 2.1]{peyre2019computational} on the equivalence between the Kantorovich and the Monge map problems, we can now transform our original objective at the optimum $T_\class^*$ to the Kantorovich barycenter objective from \autoref{def:wasserstein-barycenter} at its optimum:

-where the first equality is by Brenier's theorem, the second equality is by the definition of the Kantorovich problem, and the third equality is by the definition of $\mathcal{L}_c$.
-Thus, our objective can be equivalently written as optimizing over $\nu$ for the objective above, which is exactly the definition of a barycenter in \autoref{def:wasserstein-barycenter}.
-Thus, $\nu = \bary(\mu_1, \mu_2, \cdots \mu_k; \weightvec)$. \end{proof}
+where the first equality is by Brenier's theorem and $Q_m^*$ is the optimal Kantorovich joint distribution, the second equality is by the definition of the Kantorovich problem, and the third equality is by the definition of $\mathcal{L}_c$.
+Thus, our objective can be equivalently written as optimizing over $\pbary$ for the objective above, which is exactly the definition of a barycenter in \autoref{def:wasserstein-barycenter}.
+Thus, $\pbary = \bary(\mu_1, \mu_2, \cdots \mu_\nclass; \weightvec)$. \end{proof}

-\begin{proposition}[{Optimal transport map between Gaussian distributions \citep[Remark 2.31]{peyre2019computational}}] The optimal transport map between two Gaussian distributions defined by parameters $\{(\mu_1, \Sigma_1), (\mu_2, \Sigma_2)\}$ is a simple linear map: